reframejs/reframe/readme.md

 - [ProtoDB](https://github.com/brillout/proto-db) -
   A simple filesystem-based database for prototypes and small to medium-sized apps.
 - **Auto-Deploy** -
-  We are curently reasearching fully automatic deployments.
+  We are curently researching fully automatic deployments.
   [Work-in-progress]

 Each of our tools can be used individually and independently of each other.

-This means that you can choose to (not) use any library you want &mdash;
-you fully keep your freedom.
+For a quick start, use our stack as it is.

+But
+if you need customization
+you can replace our stack's tool.
 For example,
 if your company is experienced with Vue, you can use our stack with Vue instead of React.

+In short,
+because our tools are independent of each other, you fully keep your freedom.

 &nbsp;